Here’s an important stat that you’ve probably never heard: about half of adults hospitalized with the flu also have heart disease.

 - Heart attack

-Each of these complications are pretty serious and can even lead to death, but why does your risk become so much higher with heart disease?
+Each of these health conditions are pretty serious and can even lead to death, but why does your risk become so much higher with heart disease?
 Dr. Moukabary explained that when you get the flu, your body activates a few defensive responses, such as increased breathing rate and heart rate.
 “Patients with heart disease have less reserve and may not be able to mount an excellent defensive response,” he said.

-In fact, evidence shows that for some people, the flu virus can also directly damage their heart, Dr. Moukabary added.
+In fact, evidence shows that for some people, the flu virus can also directly damage their heart muscle, Dr. Moukabary added.
 The risk of having a heart attack is also six times higher within a week of flu infection.
 And if that wasn’t enough to convince you, here’s another fact: Sudden, serious heart complications occur in approximately one out of every eight flu patients.

 What are my vaccine options?